Dr Challoner's High School: School buildings

 The Tower Block: Humanity subjects, Religious Studies, History and Geography are taught here, as well as Classics and Latin.
 This building was part of the school when it first opened in 1962.

 The Science Block: Also part of the school when it first opened, the three sciences are taught here.
 The art rooms were previously situated upstairs but have been renovated to become new science rooms.

-The Curved Building: Added in the early 1980s, extended in 1992 and again in 1998, English, Maths and Art are taught here.
+The Curve Building: Added in the early 1980s, extended in 1992 and again in 1998, English, Maths and Art are taught here.
 The library is also situated in this building, as is the Sixth Form Common Room and the Careers Room.
 The curved space between the Curved Building and the Tower Block creates a naturally sloped outdoor theatre area.

-The Modern Foreign Languages Building: Known as the MFL Block, French, Spanish and German are taught here, although the Music teaching and practice rooms are also attached to it.
+The Modern Foreign Languages Building: Known as the MFL Block, French, Spanish and German are taught here, although the Music teaching and practice rooms and also one physics laboratory are attached to it.

 The Sports Hall: Completed in 2002, most indoor sports lessons are held here.
 There are changing rooms with showers available.
 The school fields and Tennis, Netball and astro-turf courts are situated by this building.

 The school's original gym and a dance and drama studio, built more recently, were knocked down to make way for a new drama complex, completed around 2009 with the help of fundraising and donations from parents.
 There is also a canteen and Main Hall at the front of the school, attached to the Tower Block and part of the original school of 1962.